Casio FX-602P series: Display

-The FX-601P series featured a single line dot matrix display with 11 characters as main display.
-An additional 3 digits 7-segment display used to display exponents as well as program steps when entering or debugging programs.
+The FX-601P series featured a single line dot matrix display with 11 characters as its main display.
+An additional 3 digits 7-segment display was used to display exponents as well as program steps when entering or debugging programs.
 There were 11 status indicators.

 Programming

 The programming model employed key stroke programming by which each key pressed was recorded and later played back.
 On record, multiple key presses were merged into a single programming step.
 Only a few operations needed two bytes.
 Synthetic programming was possible but not very common.

 The FX-601P could store 128 fully merged steps and data could be stored in 11 memory register.
-The memory of the FX-602P could be partitioned between from 32 to 512 fully merged steps and data could be stored in 22 to 88 memory register.
+The memory of the FX-602P could be partitioned between somewhere from 32 to 512 fully merged steps, and data could be stored in 22 to 88 memory register.
 The default set-up was 22 register and 512 steps.
 From there one could trade 8 steps for one additional register or 80 steps for 11 register with the 11th register begin a so-called "F" register.

-Like its predecessor the FX-602P series supported 10 labels for programs and subroutines called P0 ..
+Like its predecessor, the FX-602P series supported 10 labels for programs and subroutines called P0 ..
 P9.
 Each program or subroutine could have up to 10 local labels called LBL0 ..
 LBL9 for jumps and branches.

-The FX-601P and FX-602P supported indirect addressing both for memory access and jumps and therefore programming model could be considered Turing complete.
+The FX-601P and FX-602P supported indirect addressing both for memory access and jumps and therefore the programming model could be considered Turing complete.

-Both the FX-601P and FX-602P could load and execute programs from the predecessors.
+Both the FX-601P and FX-602P could load and execute programs from their predecessors.